tedslittlerobot/laravel-lang-tools/readme.md

 ### Installation

-Run the following to install the library.
+Add the following to your `composer.json`'s require object:

-`composer require tlr/laravel-lang-tools "1.x"`
+`"tlr/laravel-lang-tools": "1.x"`

 Then, add `Tlr\LaravelLangTools\LaravelLangToolsServiceProvider` to the `providers` array in `config/app.php`.